Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - Page has header with "Noodle" title at the center and links "{Name}", "Sign out" at the right ({Name} is a name of currently authenticated user).
 - Page has list of account lists at the left.
 - Each list has two buttons near its title (for edition and deletion).
-- Button "New" is present below all lists.
+- Button "+" is present below all lists.
 - Page has set of empty filter fields and button "Search" at the center.
 - There are three filter fields: "Lists", "Tags" and "Status".
 - Page has empty area at the right.